Low-rank variational Bayes correction to the Laplace method: Illustrative example - low-count Poisson regression model

 \subsection{Simulation results}

-In this section we present an example of the proposed correction.
-We focus on count data with low counts since this is usually a challenging case as well as low dimension random effects like the second order random walk model.
-Throughout we use MCMC as the gold standard and compare VBC to the Laplace method and INLA (\cite{rue2009}) in terms of computational efficiency and accuracy.
+In this section we present an example of the proposed method.
+We focus on count data with low counts since this is usually a challenging case because the likelihood is maximized at $-\infty$, and the second-order expansion of the log-likelihood is less accurate.
+We use MCMC, a Gibbs sampler (using the \emph{runjags} library) and HMC (using Stan) with a burn-in of $10^2$ and a sample of size $10^5$, as the gold standard, and compare VBC to the Laplace method in terms of computational efficiency and accuracy.